 Date configurations: start date, expiration date, version date.

-Unlike the key-file generation in the existing solution, custom attributes cannot alter key properties such as start-date, expiration-date, or license term; nor can they determine whether a license can be generated.
+Unlike the key-file generation in the FlexMat solution, custom attributes cannot alter key properties such as start-date, expiration-date, or license term; nor can they determine whether a license can be generated.
 For properties such as validity dates, blocked status, and so on, where the intention is that licenses should not be eligible for activation, the line-item state would have not to be in the DEPLOYED state; that is, OBSOLETE, INACTIVE, or DRAFT.

 In these cases, the entitlement state, or individual entitlement line-item states would need to be managed and synchronized by the integration layer from data present in Salesforce or potentially other systems.